How to Add Xdebug to the Official Docker WordPress Image

 FROM wordpress

-But if, for example, you tried to use the image wordpress:6.1.1-php8.2-apache with the branch xdebug_3_0 of XDebug, you would get the following error while building the image:
+But if, for example, you tried to use the image wordpress:6.1.1-php8.2-apache with the branch xdebug_3_0 of Xdebug, you would get the following error while building the image:

 checking Check for supported PHP versions… configure: error: not supported.
 Need a PHP version >= 7.2.0 and < 8.1.0 (found 8.1.7)